AdobeDocs/marketo-measure-learn.de-DE/help/onboarding/marketo-measure-101/touchpoints.md

 ---
 title: Touchpoints
-description: In dieser Lektion wird beschrieben, welche Touchpoints in [!DNL Marketo Measure], how they are created, and how they are used for attribution. [!DNL Marketo Measure] Datenobjekte, einschließlich [!DNL Marketo Measure] Touchpoints (BT) und [!DNL Marketo Measure] Attributions-Touchpoints (BVT) wurden eingeführt.
+description: In dieser Lektion wird beschrieben, welche Touchpoints in [!DNL Marketo Measure], how they are created, and how they are used for attribution. [!DNL Marketo Measure] Datenobjekten enthalten sind, einschließlich [!DNL Marketo Measure] Touchpoints (BT) und [!DNL Marketo Measure] Attribution Touchpoints (BAT).
 role: User
 level: Beginner
 doc-type: Feature Video